hayeah/ruby-bootcamp-mongoid/07-active-support-callbacks.md

 + Look at how `Mongoid::Interceptable` uses ActiveSupport to implement callbacks.
 + Understand `ActiveSupport::Callbacks`
 + Understand how ActiveRecord uses `ActiveModel::Callbacks` to implement callbacks.
++ Understand how to use callbacks to separate out cross-cutting concerns.
 + Practice using `ActiveSupport::Callbacks`

 # Mongoid::Interceptable